Morning dew on grass blades. Photo Amanda Jarrett

 - Fertilize with high nitrogen fertilizer (1st number is highest) before May.
 Use a fertilizer high in phosphorus (2nd number is highest), commonly called a starter fertilizer: 18-24-6 before May, then follow up with a high nitrogen plant food in May or June.

-- Using a fertilizer that contains only one nutritional element such as 30-0-0.
+- Unbalanced fertilizers: Using a fertilizer that contains only one nutritional element such as 30-0-0.
 Feed all parts of the plant with a complete fertilizer containing nitrogen, phosphorous and potash.
 Ones that contain secondary and trace elements are also beneficial.

 Fertilizing Lawns

 Relatively new on the market is lawn food that contain beneficial mycorrhizal fungi.
 This fungi attaches to grass roots providing them with additional nutrients and water.
 It is a good thing.
 Avoid using synthetic fertilizers after applying mycorrhizal as it harms the fungi.
 Another excellent addition to lawn care is compost tea.
 It is like a tonic for the lawn making it hardier and healthier.
 Apply it during the growing season via a hose end sprayer.
 Filter it out well using panti-hose to prevent the sprayer from clogging.
 There are landscapers/lawn maintenance companies that will do this service for you.
+For compost tea making instructions, click here.

 Avoid quick release synthetic fertilizers as they easily burn grass roots.
 They also stimulate a quick green-up at the expense of the roots.
 The new, lush grass is vulnerable to insects, diseases and environmental stress such as drought.
 If you insist on using synthetic fertilizers, select the slow release ones as they are much easier on the soil and the frequency of applications is reduced.
+To learn more about fertilizers click here.

 Avoid fertilizers with just one number on the label: 30-0-0 as they don’t provide a complete diet.
 Plants don’t live on nitrogen alone as all parts of the grass plants need food, not just the foliage.
 Opt for ones that also include the two other prime nutrients: phosphorus and potash: 6-8-6.
 For a well-rounded diet, look for ones with iron, magnesium, manganese and other secondary and trace elements.

 High nitrogen fertilizers (first number is highest), promote new, green tender growth, which is good once the roots are developed and growing, however, it overtaxes the plant if nitrogen is applied too early in the spring – before May.
 Lawn roots don’t start doing their thing usually until March in British Columbia.
 The way to encourage root growth is by keeping the grass long (not mowing it too short) and by supplying the roots with food by way of phosphorus fertilizer (second number is highest: 6-8-6) before May.
 When root growth slows in June, foliage growth speeds up.
-That is the time to add a high nitrogen fertilizer: 12-6-8.
+That is the time to add a high nitrogen fertilizer ex: 12-6-8.

 Apply a nitrogen fertilizer in August or September that has a high first number but also contains the two other elements: phosphorus and potash (10-3-5).
 Follow up with a winterizer fertilizer a couple of weeks before your first frost date as the lawn goes into dormancy.
 Winterizer fertilizers increase plant hardiness and are low in nitrogen but high in potash: 3-5-10.
 At this time of year it's not a good idea to stimulate lots of fresh, new, tender growth as it will be damaged by harsh freezing temperatures.
 To learn more about fertilizers click here.
 To learn more about fertilizer ratios click here.

 High nitrogen fertilizers (first number is highest), promote new, green tender growth, which is good once the roots are developed and growing, however, it overtaxes the plant if nitrogen is applied too early in the spring – before May.
 Lawn roots don’t start doing their thing usually until March in British Columbia.
 The way to encourage root growth is by keeping the grass long (not mowing it too short) and by supplying the roots with food by way of phosphorus fertilizer (second number is highest: 6-8-6) before May.
 When root growth slows in June, foliage growth speeds up.
-That is the time to add a high nitrogen fertilizer: 12-6-8.
+That is the time to add a high nitrogen fertilizer ex: 12-6-8.

 Apply a nitrogen fertilizer in August or September that has a high first number but also contains the two other elements: phosphorus and potash (10-3-5).
 Follow up with a winterizer fertilizer a couple of weeks before your first frost date as the lawn goes into dormancy.
 Winterizer fertilizers increase plant hardiness and are low in nitrogen but high in potash: 3-5-10.
 At this time of year it's not a good idea to stimulate lots of fresh, new, tender growth as it will be damaged by harsh freezing temperatures.
 To learn more about fertilizers click here.
 To learn more about fertilizer ratios click here.